pezra/blog/task-switching-in-git.md

 The usually suggested way to handle this is with [`git-stash`][git-manual-interrupted-work].
-For a long time, i used the technique myself.
+For a long time, i used stash in this situation myself.
 However, i often found myself lost in the stash queue.
 If you use stash to store unfinished work your stash queue can become quite long.
+It is easy to forget you have stashed work.
+It is also easy to do a `git stash clear`.

 For example, if the above scenario occurs again once you have started working on the urgent issue.
 Or if you switch tasks not because of an